eldesouky/WeatherApp/README.md

 Moreover, the subscribed vc can request an on demand get weather or forecast data without waiting for the notification to be automatically triggered.

-Around 20 hours of development
 All requirements have been implemented.
-Wanted to do a lot more, which I had time.

 Thanks
 Cheers,